 Mechanization also had less desirable effects.
 For one, machines changed the way people worked.
 Skilled craftspeople of earlier days had the satisfaction of seeing a product through from beginning to end.
 When they saw a knife, or barrel, or shirt or dress, they had a sense of accomplishment.
 Machines, on the other hand, tended to subdivide production down into many small repetitive tasks with workers often doing only a single task.
 The pace of work usually became faster and faster; work was often performed in factories built to house the machines.
 Finally, factory managers began to enforce an industrial discipline, forcing workers to work set hours which were often very long.

-One result of mechanization and factory production was the growing attractiveness of labor organization.
+One result of mechanization and factory production was the growing attractiveness of labor organizations.
 To be sure, craft guilds had been around a long time.
 Now, however, there were increasing reasons for workers to join labor unions.
 Such labor unions were not notably successful in organizing large numbers of workers in the late 19th century.
 Still, unions were able to organize a variety of strikes and other work stoppages that served to publicize their grievances about working conditions and wages.
 Even so, labor unions did not gain even close to equal footing with businesses and industries until the economic chaos of the 1930s.

 Source: Library of Congress